MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 > [!NOTE]
 > When a flyout header isn't present, flyout items appear at the top of the flyout.
 Otherwise, they appear below the flyout header.

 Shell has implicit conversion operators that enable the Shell visual hierarchy to be simplified, without introducing additional views into the visual tree.
-This is possible because a subclassed `Shell` object can only ever contain `FlyoutItem` objects, which can only ever contain `Tab` objects, which can only ever contain `ShellContent` objects.
+This is possible because a subclassed `Shell` object can only ever contain `FlyoutItem` objects or a `TabBar` object, which can only ever contain `Tab` objects, which can only ever contain `ShellContent` objects.
 These implicit conversion operators can be used to remove the `FlyoutItem`, `Tab`, and `ShellContent` objects from the previous example:

 ```xaml
 <Shell xmlns="http://xamarin.com/schemas/2014/forms"